 What is Osgood-Schlatter Disease?

-In activities that involve loads of bending and jumping, such as soccer, basketball, volleyball, hockey, ballet, skating or gymnastics, the quadriceps (thigh muscle) pull tightly against the kneecap and patellar tendon.
+Activities involving loads of bending and jumping, such as soccer, basketball, volleyball, hockey, ballet, skating or gymnastics, the quadriceps (thigh muscle) pull tightly against the kneecap and patellar tendon.

 How Does Osgood-Schlatter Disease Occur?